Aberdovey railway station: Facilities

 Originally a two-platform station with a short branch line (only a few hundred yards long) to the harbour, the station is now a single-platform, unstaffed halt.
 Like many stations in Wales and the North of England, the station was constructed before standard platform heights were established and is very low.
 Aberdovey was the third UK railway station to receive a specially designed raised section - a Harrington Hump - to improve accessibility for passengers.
 This was funded by the Welsh Government.
 There are no ticketing facilities at the station, and there is also no waiting room.
 There is a free car park with 25 spaces.

+Passenger volume

 Services

 Transport for Wales run a two-hourly service each way on the Cambrian Coast Line from Machynlleth - where the route connects to the main Cambrian Line - to Pwllheli through Aberdyfi.
 Most services in the May 2016 timetable run to/from Birmingham International via Shrewsbury.